 Echeveria Cubic Frost is a fantastic hybrid that is both beautiful and hardy.
 The colour of this succulent ranges from grey blue to purple and can change throughout the year.

-I have grown thousands of Echeveria Cubic Frost in my nursery and will share my care tips for this wonderful plant below.
+I have grown thousands of Echeveria Cubic Frost in my nursery and will share all the care tips for this wonderful plant below.

 Echeveria Cubic Frost is a succulent hybrid of other Echeveria (one parent is Echeveria ‘Doppler’ and the other is referred to as R-21) and was created by Renee O’Connell.